planeasy-webgis/planeasy-webgis-framework/README.md

 ---

+> ℹ️ This repository contains the **official documentation and methodological references** of the PlanEasy WebGIS Platform.
-> ℹ️ This repository does **not** contain the source code of the platform, which is registered and maintained separately for research and licensing purposes.
+> The operational source code is registered and maintained separately for research and licensing purposes.